-RadSite’s MAP Standards are built upon the foundation of the RAP Certification Standards, expanding the scope of the RAP quality and safety criteria to meet CMS requirements and other industry best practices.
+RadSite’s MAP Standards are built upon the foundation of the RAP Certification Standards, now DiagnosticSite, expanding the scope of the RAP quality and safety criteria to meet CMS requirements and other industry best practices.
 For example, the MAP Standards include a technical component evaluation that assesses the performance of each imaging system and examines the quality of the images that each imaging system produces.
 RadSite additionally requires applicants to submit medical physicist reports and specific case studies for each imaging system to ensure quality.

 RadSite Accreditation includes review of several components, including: